 Throughout 2018, teams across our organization have continued and deepened their engagement in environmental sustainability initiatives.
 One marker of this is a team's achievement of our internal certification system at the One Leaf, Two Leaf, and Three Leaf levels.
 This year saw the One Leaf Certification of every regional team across Hypertherm, except China.
-Our Waterjet team in Minnesota, our Robotmaster® Team in Quebec, and our international teams in Europe.
+Our Waterjet team in Minnesota, our Robotmaster® Team in Quebec, and our international teams in Europe, with Three Leaf Certification.